0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 ```

 ## Completion thread context
 KS IOCTLs are ```METHOD_NEITHER```, remember?
-Once we decide to pend a KS IOCTL, we have to ensure we don't complete it in an arbitrary thread context. ksthunk, the driver below us in the stack, will try to map and access the provided user buffers, which are valid only in the caller's context.
+Once we decide to pend a KS IOCTL, we have to ensure we don't complete it in an arbitrary thread context, as ksthunk, the driver below us in the stack, will try to map and access the provided user buffers  which are valid only in the caller's context.
+That means when completing the previously pended IRP, we must do that through queueing an apc to the
-The solution? queueing a completion APC to the caller thread, of course!
+caller thread.
 ```cpp

 void apc::normal_routine(PVOID NormalContext, PVOID SystemArgument1, PVOID SystemArgument2)